objcio/articles/2015-02-09-photoskit.md

 You may have noticed that these fetch methods aren't asynchronous.
 Instead, they return a `PHFetchResult` object, which allows access to the underlying collection of results with an interface similar to `NSArray`.
 It will dynamically load its contents as needed and cache contents around the most recently requested value.
 This behavior is similar to the result array of a `NSFetchRequest` with a set `batchSize` property.
 There is no way to parametrize this behavior for `PHFetchResult`, but the documentation promises "*optimal performance even when handling a large number of results*".

 The `PHFetchResult`s returned by the fetch methods will not be updated automatically if the photo library contents that match the request change.
 Observing changes and processing updates for a given `PHFetchResult` is described in a later chapter - *![LINK TO CHANGE OBSERVING CHAPTER]!*.

+#Transient collections
+You might find that you have designed a component that operates on a collection list, and yet you would like to be able to use it with an arbitrary set of asset collections.
+PhotosKit provides an easy way to do that using Transient collection lists and transient asset collections.

+Transient collection lists are created explicitly by you from an array of `PHAssetCollection` objects or from a `PHFetchResult` containing asset collections.
+This is done using the `transientCollectionListWithCollections(...)` and `transientCollectionListWithFetchResult(...)` factory methods on `PHCollectionList`.
+The objects vended by these methods can be used just like any other `PHCollectionList`.
+Despite that, these collections aren't saved to the user's photos library and thus aren't displayed in the Photos.app.

+Similarly to collection lists, you can create transient asset collections by using the `transientAssetCollectionWithXXX(...)` factory methods on `PHAssetCollection`.

+#Photo metadata
+As mentioned in the beginning of this article, PhotosKit provides some additional metadata about user's assets that wasn't available in the past when using ALAssetsLibrary (or at least not as easily available).

+##HDR, Panorama Photos
+You can use a photo asset's `mediaSubtypes` property to find out if the underlying image was captured with HDR enabled and whether  it was shot in the Camera.app's Panorama mode.

+##Favorite, Hidden Assets
+To find out if an asset was marked as favorite or was hidden by the user just inspect the `favorite` and `hidden` properties of the `PHAsset` instance.

+##Burst mode photos
+`PHAsset`'s `representsBurst` property is true for assets that are representative from a burst photo sequence (multiple photos taken while the user held down the shutter).
+It will also have a `burstIdentifier` value which can then be used to fetch the rest of the assets in that burst sequence via `fetchAssetsWithBurstIdentifier(...)`.

+The user can flag assets within a burst sequence, additionally the system uses various heuristics to mark potential user picks automatically. **! burst sequence picks screenshot from Photos.app !** This metadata is accessible via `PHAsset`'s `burstSelectionTypes` property - .AutoPick/.UserPick values.

 #Photo Loading